-- Support their child in adhering to the school policies and expectations outlined in the Admissions Booklet. - Inform the school of any changes in circumstances that may affect their child's behaviour. - Discuss any behavioural concerns with the class teacher promptly. - Take part in any pastoral work following misbehaviour (for example: attending reviews of specific behaviour interventions and behaviour stages). - Raise any concerns about the management of behaviour with the school directly, whilst continuing to work in partnership with the school. - Take part in the life of the school and its culture.
+- Support their child in adhering to the school policies and expectations outlined in the Admissions Booklet. - Inform the school of any changes in circumstances that may affect their child's behaviour. - Immediately discuss any behavioural concerns with the class teacher. - Discuss any behavioural concerns with the class teacher promptly. - Take part in any pastoral work following misbehaviour (for example: attending reviews of specific behaviour interventions and behaviour stages). - Raise any concerns about the management of behaviour with the school directly, whilst continuing to work in partnership with the school. - Take part in the life of the school and its culture.